 Summary – Retirement on Social Security Alone is Possible if you consider places outside the USA.

-If you need more income, I’m not talking about a commuter job.
+So does that mean I agree with the AARP folks and you have to get a job?
+Absolutely not!
 Jobs cost money.
 Yes, that’s right.
 In my case, that meant I had to live in a big city and have a reliable car.
 I also needed a better wardrobe, ate out much more frequently, and took expensive vacations.
+And taxes took a big bite out of my take-home pay.
 Finally, I hired people to do at home what I couldn’t do because I was too busy working.
 And I spent 11 hours a day getting ready for, driving to, working at, and driving home from my workplace.
 That didn’t leave much time for anything else.

 So not a traditional job?
 What else is there?